oracle-livelabs/apex/image-semantic-search/1-load-model/1-load-model.md

 ## Task 1: Grant Database Privileges

-To enable your schema to create web credentials and mining models, you must grant the necessary privileges while logged in as a SYS or Admin user.
+To enable your schema to load the mining models, you must grant the necessary privileges while logged in as a SYS or Admin user.

 1. Login as SYS/Admin User and execute the below command.